 The brickworks were founded in 1897 by the Ashby family.
 The clay was originally dug by hand in pits close to the buildings, but gradually, as the local reserves were exhausted, the clay pits moved further and further away.

-At first a narrow gauge railway was installed to bring the clay back to the factory, and this is now being recreated by the Hampshire Narrow Gauge Railway Trust.
+At first a narrow gauge railway was installed to bring the clay back to the factory.
 Later an overhead cable system was installed to bring clay from the pits that now form the the lakes in the Swanwick Nature Reserve.

 Unfortunately, the combination of the by now relatively poor quality clay, the distance it had to be transported, the bisecting of the site by the M27 motorway, and impossibility of adapting the antiquated machinery to meet the requirements of the Health and Safety at Work Act, led to the site closing in 1974.